At the Edelstein Center, Levi building, room 324, Edmund Safra Campus, Givat Ram, Jerusalem

 Ambiguity aversion behind the veil of ignorance – H. Orri Stefansson

-The idea of a veil of ignorance was used by John C. Harsanyi to defend Utilitarianism and by John Rawls to defend the lexical priority of the worst off.
+The idea of a veil of ignorance was used by John C. Harsanyi to defend Utilitarianism and by John Rawls to defend the absolute priority of the worst off.
 In a recent paper, Lara Buchak revives the veil of ignorance argument, and uses it to defend an intermediate position between Harsanyi’s and Rawls’s that she calls Relative Prioritarianism.
 A weakness in Buchak’s argument, is that she makes the questionable assumption that rational people are insensitivity to ambiguity.
 Allowing for ambiguity sensitivity behind the veil however supports a version of Egalitarianism, whose logical form is quite different from the theory defended by Buchak.
 Moreover, it turns out that the veil of ignorance argument neither supports Utilitarianism nor Prioritarianism unless we assume that rational people are insensitive to ambiguity.

 Instrumental Rationality without Separability – Johanna Thoma